Our Plants

 $9.75/pot

-BuyClusters of globe-shaped, blue-purple flowers with petals resembling horns or curved spikes bloom in June-July. “…(W)hen exposed only to the morning sun, will keep long in bloom.”
+BuyClusters of globe-shaped, blue-purple flowers with petals resembling tiny horns or curved spikes bloom in June-July. “…(W)hen exposed only to the morning sun, will keep long in bloom.”
 Curtis’ Botanical Magazine 1815-6.

 Size: 8-12” x 12”